Spin systems with discrete and continuous symmetry: topological defects, Bayesian statistics, quenched disorder and random fields

 Introduction

 The main goal of this project is to understand the geometry of the deeply influential topological phase transitions which were discovered in the 70's by Berezinskii, Kosterlitz, and Thouless.
-The archetypal example of such phase transitions arises in the 2D XY model in which topological defects, called vortices, behave very differently at small and high temperature.
+The archetypal example of such phase transitions arises in the 2D XY model in which topological defects, called vortices, behave very differently at small and high temperatures.

 Mathematical Background